The Importance of a Good Road System

 Avoiding problems with the sale

-If a prospective buyer sees that roads on the property on not in working condition, then they may fear their equipment breaking down or the future costs of fixing up the roads themselves
+If a prospective buyer sees that roads on the property are not in working condition, then they may fear their equipment breaking down or the future costs of fixing up the roads themselves.